LandOfTheRair/.github/CONTRIBUTING.md

 Contributions will almost certainly net you some in-game Silver (no promises can be made, but it will probably happen).

+## Before Starting

+Before you start any work, _please_ make reach out to a developer and make sure your idea fits in with the project.
+No one wants to do work that won't get accepted!

 ## Code

 To contribute code, I would urge you to set up and run the game locally ([instructions here](https://github.com/LandOfTheRair/lotr2/blob/master/README.md#requirements)).
 This will allow you to actually test your changes.
 When submitting code, you will have to create a pull request.
 If your pull request is sufficiently large (tackling a big fix, feature, etc) please describe it in-depth on the pull request.
 Some examples of what code changes could be: